-Suggested Activity Student Comments/Reflection

-Discuss the GP contract and how

-pharmacy is used to support it.
-Students

-may be asked to undertake pre-placement

-activities and will be expected to ask

-questions of their facilitator to expand

-their knowledge of this.

-Students should attend the timetabled

-workshop prior to placement.
+Suggested Activity Student Comments/Reflection Discuss the GP contract and how pharmacy is used to support it.
+Students will be asked to undertake pre-placement activities and will be expected to ask questions of their facilitator to expand their knowledge of this.
+Undertake medicines reconciliation.
+Please ensure you complete the medicines reconciliation Turas module prior to your placement.

-Choose a project for the week from a
+Choose a project for the week from a range

-range of options, which will require some
+of options, which will require some research

-research and results analysis.
+and results analysis.
 Give a short

 presentation to facilitator and other

 practice staff at the end of the placement

 (guide - should be around 5 slides long).

-Understand the PharmacyPrimary Care
+Understand the Pharmacy Primary Care

-Team - Area Lead, Pharmacists,
+Team - Area Lead, Pharmacists, Technicians

-Technicians and their associated role(s).
+and their associated role(s).

+Understand the wider Drimery Care Team

-Understand the wider Primary Care Team
+Understand the wider Primary Care Team -

-- GP, Nurses (Practitioners, Practice,
+GP, Nurses (Practitioners, Practice, District),

-District), Midwives, health visitors, support
+Midwives, health visitors, support staff.

-staff.

 Use of IT in practice: e.g. EMIS/Vision,

 Docman, Clinical Portal, TRAK

+Looking at the range of proscribing support

 Looking at the range of prescribing support

 tools, PRISMS, electronic formulary and

 formulary updates, Scottish Therapeutic

 Utility (STU) and discuss how they are used

-in practice - see any that are currently
+in practice - see any that are currently being

-being

 used

-Cost Effective prescribing within NHS budgets and using relevant formularies.
+Cost Effective prescribing within NHS

+budgets and using relevant formularies.

 Look at and discuss the rationale and the

-Look at and discuss the rationale and the

 process for cost saving and patient safety

 interventions.

-This should include a
+This should include a discussion/observation

-discussion/observation of patient

-interaction - either face to face, phone, or
+of patient interaction - either face to face,

-letter.
+phone, or letter.

 Participate in interaction related to patient

 care with other healthcare professionals.

-Reflect upon the pharmacist as a role
+Reflect upon the pharmacist as a role model

-model within the practice pharmacy team.
+within the practice pharmacy team.

 Respond to GP and patient queries - what

 reference sources are available to help

-answer gueries.
-What did you do to
+answer queries.
+What did you do to resolve

-resolve the issue?
+the issue?
 How is this actioned and

 recorded?

 Participate with your pharmacist in any

 independent prescriber activities.
-Reflect
+Reflect on

-on their journey towards being an
+their journey towards being an independent

-independent prescriber.
+prescriber.

-Undertake polypharmacy reviews and
+Undertake mediation reviews (including

-reflect on their role in relation to patient
+polypharmacy) and reflect on their role in

-safety - could be care home or general
+relation to patient safety - could be care

-population.
-What is the process used?
+home or general population.
+What is the

-Identify and prioritise any care issues.
+process used?
+Identify and prioritise any

+care issues.

+1

 Review audit data to make a patient safety

-intervention in the practice e.g. for
+intervention in the practice e.g. for patients

-patients on DMARDs or other Shared Care
+on DMARDs or other Shared Care medicines,

-medicines, Sodium Valproate, for those
+Sodium Valproate, for those patients who

-patients who over order their medicines,

-or high value
+over order their medicines, or high value

 prescribing medicines reviews.

+Undertake monitoring of high risk

+medications.

 Review patient lab results and discuss how

 these influence prescribing decisions.

 Demonstrate appropriate interpersonalskills.

 Discuss and reflect on process of Significant

 Event recording and analysis used in practice

+Undertake a medication compliance review.

+Liaise with other pharmacists as necessary

+Primary Care Network

+Pharmacy Interface interactions

+Signposting to other services in Remote

+and Rural settings.

+Participate in pharmacotherapy level 1

+services.

+What is the primary care pharmacists role in

+actioning prescription requests, how would

+this differ if the pharmacist was an IP

+What is the primary care pharmacists role in

+actioning immediate discharge letters.